-According to Ermetic’s research, 80% of enterprises have fallen victims to cloud-related data breaches in the last eighteen months.
-The same report also shows that 43% of organizations have reported more than ten cloud data attacks.
+According to Ermetic’s research, 80% of enterprises have fallen victims to cloud-related data breaches in the last 18 months.
+The same report also shows that 43% of the organizations have reported more than 10 cloud data attacks.

-And now let’s move to the list of breaches…
+Now let’s directly move to the list of breaches…

 8 Biggest Cloud Security Breaches Till Now

-Organizations will continue facing Cloud Security Data Breaches for as long they fail to take the necessary measures to protect themselves.
+Organizations will continue facing cloud security data breaches if they fail to take the necessary measures to protect themselves.
 How large cloud-related breaches might become in the future remains speculation.
 However, they are already hitting enormous magnitudes, as showcased by the following infamous data breaches.

 In November 2019, Alibaba, a multinational technology company, fell victim to a cloud-related data breach.
 The attack targeted one of its shopping websites referred to as Taobao.
 It left more than 1.1 billion pieces of customer data exposed.
 The attack took place over 8 months as malicious cyber attackers trawled through the websites until Alibaba realized later on what was happening.